Dr. Ben Whaley

 Biography

 Ben Whaley is Associate Professor of Japanese in the School of Languages, Linguistics, Literatures and Cultures at the University of Calgary.
-His research focuses on contemporary Japanese popular culture and modern Japanese literature.
+His research examines identity and trauma in Japanese popular culture and modern Japanese literature.
+He is the author of Toward a Gameic World: New Rules of Engagement from Japanese Video Games (University of Michigan Press, 2023).
+His essays on manga and video games can be found in the Journal of Asian Studies, positions asia critique, and the Journal of Japanese Studies.

 Research